-9.1 Financial risk factors
+7.1 Financial risk factors

-The Fund's activities expose it to a variety of financial risks: market risk, liquidity and credit risk.
+The Fund's activities are primarily exposed to market risk in addition to the other risks like liquidity and credit risk.

 The Fund uses different methods to measure and manage the various types of risk to which it is exposed; these methods are explained below.